-The members of this group perform fundamental and applied research on a wide variety of problems in Combustion, Shock Wave Physics, Heat Transfer, and Compressible Gas Dynamics.
-Current research projects include the combustion of alternative liquid fuels for automotive and aircraft propulsion, super-adiabatic combustion, combustion of solid particles with water for hydrogen production, particle combustion in air and fuel-air mixtures, thermal energy storage systems, loop heat pipes, heat transfer enhancement using micro-encapsulated phase-change slurries, porous media, cooling of net-book computers, ultra-compact heat exchangers, optimization of heat transfer devices, fundamental propagation mechanisms of shock waves, detonations and explosions, computational modeling of hypersonic aerodynamics, high speed propulsion, oblique-detonation combustion for scramjet engines, and thermo-acoustics and combustion noise.
+Current research projects involve the combustion of alternative liquid fuels for automotive and aircraft propulsion; super-adiabatic combustion; combustion of solid particles with water for hydrogen production; particle combustion in air and fuel-air mixtures; thermal energy storage systems; loop heat pipes; heat transfer enhancement using microencapsulated, phase-change slurries; porous media; cooling of net-book computers; ultra-compact heat exchangers; optimization of heat transfer devices; fundamental propagation mechanisms of shock waves; detonations and explosions; computational modeling of hypersonic aerodynamics; high-speed propulsion; oblique-detonation combustion for scramjet engines; thermo-acoustics; and combustion noise.

-Facilities include the Alternative Fuels Laboratory, equipped with state-of-the-art laser diagnostic equipment (velocimetry and species diagnostics) for the study of the combustion of liquid biofuels for automotive and aircraft applications.
-Gas chromatography and thermal gravimetric analysis equipment are also used to investigate chemical reactions and product compositions.
-The Shock Wave Physics Group has advanced equipment for the study of high-speed turbulent deflagration and detonation phenomena including: high-speed photographic equipment, shock and detonation tubes, blast chambers, combustion synthesis apparatus, and solid particle combustion facilities.
-The Heat Transfer Laboratory has equipment and rigs for the study of fluid flow and heat transfer in interrupted-surface ducts, mini-channels, porous media, solid-liquid phase change systems, loop heat pipes, and closed-loop thermo-siphons operating with microencapsulated phase-change slurries.
-The thermo-acoustic cooling laboratory includes a gas chromatography system, NC water heaters and accelerometers.
-Students also have access to the CLUMEQ supercomputer system for large-scale simulations of high-speed and reacting flows.
+Our primary facilities include the Alternative Fuels Laboratory, the Shock Wave Physics Group and the Heat Transfer Laboratory.
+The Alternative Fuels Laboratory is equipped with state-of-the-art laser diagnostic equipment (e.g., velocimetry and species diagnostics) for the study of the combustion of liquid biofuels for automotive and aircraft applications.
+It has equipment for gas chromatography and thermal gravimetric analysis, which are used for research on chemical reactions and product compositions.
+The Shock Wave Physics Group has equipment for the study of high-speed turbulent deflagration and detonation phenomena.
+For instance, there are high-speed photographic equipment, shock and detonation tubes, blast chambers, combustion synthesis apparatus, and solid particle combustion facilities.
+The Heat Transfer Laboratory has equipment and rigs for the study of fluid flow and heat transfer in interrupted change slurries.
+This includes surface ducts, mini-channels, porous media, solid-liquid phase change systems, loop heat pipes, and closed-loop thermo-siphons operating with microencapsulated phase.
+Thermo-acoustic cooling equipment includes a gas chromatography system, NC water heaters, and accelerometers.
+Our groups have access to the CLUMEQ supercomputer system for large-scale simulations of high-speed and reacting flows.

-The research is funded primarily through the federal and provincial governments through NSERC, CFI, and FQRNT programs.
-Many of the research projects are conducted in collaboration with industrial and governmental partners including Pratt & Whitney, Rolls Royce, Intel, Martec Ltd., Allen Vanguard, and the Canadian Space Agency.
+The research is funded primarily by federal and provincial government programs, such as NSERC, CFI and FQRNT.
+The majority of our projects are conducted in collaboration with industrial and governmental partners, such as Pratt & Whitney, Rolls Royce, Intel, Martec Ltd., Allen Vanguard and the Canadian Space Agency.